City Streetlight Conversion Project

 The City of Moab adopted new lighting standards in 2019 aimed at protecting and preserving our night skies.
 They conform to international standards set by the International Dark Sky Association, and Moab is well on the way to becoming a certified International Dark Sky Community.

-Less light in the sky and less blue light on the ground are two of the main tenets of dark sky compliant lighting.
-In upgrading our City streetlights to LED luminaires we will eliminate skyglow, continue to safely light our evening travels, and save energy with more efficient fixtures.
-The proposed streetlight conversion plan conforms to international standards for sufficient lighting for safe use of roads and sidewalks.
+That means less light in the sky and less harmful blue light on the ground.
+In upgrading City streetlights to LED luminaires we will eliminate skyglow, safely light our evening travels, and save energy with efficient fixtures.
+The proposed streetlight conversion plan conforms to international standards for safe use of roads and sidewalks.

 Moab City Streetlight Conversion FAQ